UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 To save money, compare your historical energy usage with the Electricity Facts Label to find the best plan for you.

-FAQs About TXU vs. Constellation
+Frequently Asked Questions About TXU Energy vs. Constellation

 Is TXU Energy the same as Constellation?

-No, they are separate companies and competitors in the Texas electricity market.
+No, they are separate companies and fierce competitors in the Texas electricity market.
 TXU Energy is a subsidiary of Vistra Corp, while Constellation is part of Constellation Energy Corporation.
 Both are major retail electric providers serving deregulated areas of Texas.

 Which company has better reviews in Texas?